Chart Color Schemes

 Wellcamp Aerospace and Defence Precinct

-Wagner Corporation is developing a 300-430ha master-planned aerospace and defence precinct at Toowoomba Wellcamp Airport.
-The precinct is anchored by Boeing's 9,000sqm production facility for the MQ-28 Ghost Bat, Australia's first military combat aircraft designed and manufactured in over 50 years.
-The facility features advanced manufacturing including carbon fibre composites and robotic assembly.
-In December 2025, the Australian Government committed an additional $1.4 billion to transition the program to operational status, with the Wellcamp facility expected to be complete by 2027 and the first operational aircraft delivered in 2028.
+Wagner Corporation is developing a 430-hectare master-planned aerospace and defence precinct at Toowoomba Wellcamp Airport.
+Officially launched in May 2025, the precinct is anchored by Boeing Australia's 9,000 square metre production facility for the MQ-28 Ghost Bat, Australia's first military combat aircraft designed and manufactured in over 50 years.
+The facility features advanced carbon fibre composites manufacturing and robotic assembly.
+In December 2025, the Australian Government committed an additional A$1.4 billion to the program, signing contracts for six Block 2 operational aircraft and a Block 3 prototype.
+Block 3 aircraft will be produced at the Wellcamp facility.
+The MQ-28 program is progressing ahead of schedule, with a successful live air-to-air missile engagement completed in December 2025.
+The precinct also hosts the Qantas Group Pilot Academy and is part of a broader masterplanned development including a planned multimodal transport hub.

 Wellcamp Entertainment Precinct